tspspi/simplepycam/README.md

 # Simple Python native access library for Video4Linux camera devices

-_Warning_: Work in progress.
+_Warning_: Work (slowly) in progress.
 Currently hardwired to YUV format.
 This will be fixed soon

 This is a simple library that allows one to access camera devices accessible